 All the mess was making the inside of my head messy.

-No, I don’t believe its was a diversion or procrastination.
+No, I don’t believe it was a diversion or procrastination.
 As I’ve said before, I’m all or nothing and I have to take these breaks sometimes to keep myself in balance and stop our family from getting nasty diseases. 🙂 So I downed tools on Wednesday and got to work.
-Besides, everything was beginning to ache from pouring over my keyboard everyday.
+Besides, everything was beginning to ache from pouring over my keyboard every day.
 I desperately needed a break.
-So I donned my lovely cleaning outfit, pulled my hair up into a pony tail and got to work scraping the grunge from our life—a nice clean slate as it were…
+So I donned my lovely cleaning outfit, pulled my hair up into a ponytail and got to work scraping the grunge from our life—a nice clean slate as it were…

 …Did it work?

 I decluttered 15 years ago for the very first time.
 It was one of the most revolutionary and refreshing things I’ve ever done.
 I know crazy right, how can putting your house in order make you feel so good?
 But it did.
 I laughed manically as I dropped trash bags full of the past from an upper window.
 My first born, then aged one, giggled and laughed as mommy was having some kind of weird mental, but liberating, breakdown.

 You see, I was freeing myself from the past—from the grunge of my life.
 That stuff that had clung to me for decades.
 I was carrying the past with me and into the future and even allowing it to define who I was as a person.
 At first I was terrified to part with some of it.
 Feeling that the stuff I had surrounded myself with was somehow part of me and that if I let it go, I wouldn’t know who I was anymore.
 So I clung to it for years, creating some kind of pack-rat mentality.
 It made me think of those little decorator crabs that carry camouflage around on their backs that they pick up from their environment.
 I felt camouflaged, and I didn’t know who I was anymore.